The Future of Liberty with Mitch Daniels

 Mitch Daniels (06:57):

-But now reading Anderson in safety, well, that's good.
+Reading Anderson in safety.
+Well, that's good.

 Amity Shlaes (06:59):

-That was it.
-And that was a transatlantic line saying, Anderson, Anderson.
+In safety, yes.
+But that was it.
+And that was a transatlantic line saying, "Anderson, Anderson."
 I was like, wow.

 Mitch Daniels (07:06):

-So I think that one thing, a student of yours like me learns very clearly is that Herbert Hoover got a bad rap that he deserved, but he got it for the wrong reasons.
-If he is remembered as some sort of flinty champion of free enterprise, who stubbornly adhered to those principles until the economy went off the cliff.
+So I think that one thing a student of yours, like me, learns very clearly is that Herbert Hoover got a bad rap that he deserved, but he got it for the wrong reasons.
+If he is remembered as some sort of flinty champion of free enterprise who stubbornly adhered to those principles until the economy went off the cliff.
 What did you teach us instead?

 Amity Shlaes (07:38):